rapidsai/cuspatial/docs/source/api_docs/internals.rst

 GeoArrow Format
 +++++++++++++++

-Geospatial data is context rich - aside from just a set of numbers representing coordinates, they together represent certain geometry that requires grouping.
-For example, given 5 points in a plane, they could be 5 separate points, 2 line segments, a single linestring, or a pantagon.
-Many geometry libraries stores the points in array of geometric objects, commonly known as "Array of Structure" (AoS).
+Geospatial data is context rich; aside from just a set of numbers representing coordinates, they together represent certain geometry that requires grouping.
+For example, given 5 points in a plane, they could be 5 separate points, 2 line segments, a single linestring, or a pentagon.
+Many geometry libraries stores the points in arrays of geometric objects, commonly known as "Array of Structure" (AoS).
 AoS is not efficient for accelerated computing on parallel devices such as GPU.
-Therefore, GeoArrow format was introduced to store geodata in densely packed format, commonly known as "Structure of Array" (SoA).
+Therefore, GeoArrow format was introduced to store geodata in densely packed format, commonly known as "Structure of Arrays" (SoA).

 The GeoArrow format specifies a tabular data format for geometry information.
 Supported types include `Point`, `MultiPoint`, `LineString`,